 Lothar is described as a “large, clumsy and simple-minded fellow” in the 'Heimatbuch' [regional record book] of the Königsbach community.

-On November 10, 1938, the Jews of Königsbach were also persecuted during the nation-wide pogrom 'Kristallnacht'.
-As was usually the case, Nazi storm troopers came from out-of-town to Königsbach, and then their work of destruction began.
-They found plenty of locals who willingly pointed out where the Jewish citizens lived, and then their houses were attacked.
-The synagogue was ordered to be burned down, but the mayor would not allow it because there was too much danger of the surrounding houses catching on fire.
-Instead, all the interior contents of the synagogue were dragged outside and burned in a bonfire at the square in front of it.
-Jewish men were forced to assist with the destruction of the sacred objects, and one of them was beaten and badly injured.
-Then the Nazis decided to tear off the roof of the synagogue because its outside was hardly damaged.
-Some of the spectators objected because there were lots of good shingles that would be lost.
-According to the 'Heimatbuch', local Jewish citizens were forced to participate in the destruction, among them the handicapped Lothar Dreifuss.
-A witness from that time remembered that Lothar “was terribly afraid that he would have to go up on the roof.”
+On November 10, 1938, the Jews of Königsbach were persecuted during the Pogrom Night as occurred in other cities nationwide.
+It has been documented that Nazi storm troopers came from out-of-town to Königsbach where they began their work of destruction.
+But they found plenty of locals who willingly pointed out where the Jewish citizens lived whose houses were then attacked.
+The synagogue was ordered to be burned down, but the mayor would not allow this because the surrounding houses would easily also catch on fire.
+Instead all the interior contents of the synagogue were dragged outside and burned in a bonfire at the square in front of it.
+Jewish men were forced to assist with the destruction of the sacred objects and one of them was beaten for no apparent reason and badly injured.
+Then the Nazis decided to tear off its roof because the synagogue had hardly been damaged.
+Some of the spectators objected because lots of good shingles would be smashed.
+According to the 'Heimatbuch' local Jewish citizens were forced to participate in the destruction, among them the handicapped Lothar Dreifuss.
+A witness from that time remembered that Lothar “was terribly afraid that he would be forced to go up on the roof.”

-The Stumbling Stones-Initiative was able to make contact with Lothar's niece, Mrs. Marion Gideon, who lives in the USA.
-We thank her for the photos she made available.
+The Stumbling Stones Initiative was able to make contact with Lothar's niece, Mrs. Marion Gideon, who lives in the USA.
+We are very thankful to her for the photos she made available.

 On November 25, 2011, Gunter Demnig placed a Stumbling Stone in front of the house at Gartenstrasse 2 in memory of Lothar Dreifuss.